 Which is better for your car, 0w40 or 5w30 engine oil?
-It may seem like an insignificant decision at first glance, but even if you are using the right grade of engine oil, there are still differences in how it impacts your car.
+It may seem like an insignificant decision at first glance.
+However, even if you use the correct engine oil grade, there are still differences in how it impacts your car.
 Let’s break down the difference between these two grades of engine oil.

 5w30 vs 0w40 Table

-There are a lot of misconceptions about engine oil, and it’s difficult to know what type you should be using.
-In this table, we will go over the types of oils available as well as their applications so that you can make an informed decision on which type is right for your vehicle!
+There are a lot of misconceptions about engine oil, and it’s challenging to know what type you should use.
+In this table, we will go over the kinds of oils available and their applications so that you can make an informed decision on which type is right for your vehicle!

 Model: Mobil 1